 Review the final report in section C4 of the May 9 Committee of the Whole Agenda.

 Niagara Catholic’s Festival of Families takes place at Saint Michael Catholic High School on May 25.
 Be a part of this fantastic family event.
 Check the flyer below for information and we look forward to seeing you there!

 Stay up to date with our Good News!

 Have you checked out the Good News section of the Board website lately?
 If not, you’re missing some great stories and photos about our students.
 Be sure to check it out often to keep up to date on the fantastic things happening in our schools and across the system.
-There’s also some great stories on the In the News section of our website, accessible through the home page.
+For example, did you know one of our Principals received a Principal of the Year Award?
+And did you see our coverage of our five outstanding Distinguished Alumni?
+Or that we have two students bound for the Ivy League (Harvard and Princeton) and other going to the University of Hawaii?
 Don’t forget our monthly Director’s Video is also available on the main page of this website.

 To ensure you stay connected with Niagara Catholic news and events, please be sure to like us on Facebook and follow us on Twitter and Instagram, and check our website often for updates and breaking news.
 It’s the best way to stay in the know.

 The Niagara Catholic District School Board, through the charisms of faith, social justice, support and leadership, nurtures an enriching Catholic learning community for all to reach their full potential and become living witnesses of Christ.